j622amilah/Practicing-DatScy-workflows/Google_Analytics_Business_Intelligence_Training/report.md

 ## Dashboard Functionality
-A dashboard was constructed from a BigQuery Google connected sheet using Google Apps Script GET Request doGet function; the web app is located at https://script.google.com/macros/s/XXXXXXXX/exec for anyone to view updated information regarding the BigQuery SQL database.
+A dashboard was constructed from a BigQuery Google connected sheet using Google Apps Script GET Request doGet function; the web app is located at (https://script.google.com/macros/s/XXXXXXXX/exec - Refer to Code.gs) for anyone to view updated information regarding the BigQuery SQL database.
 This dashboard solution is automatic and directly connected to the BigQuery SQL database; the diagrams change when the BigQuery SQL database has updated changes.

 A dashboard could have been created using several methods: Looker/LookML, Tableau, Google Apps Script, Cloud Function.
 Connecting the BigQuery database to a Google connected sheet and deploying the connected sheet with Google Apps Scripts was faster than the procedure to connect the BigQuery database to Looker/LookML, Tableau, and Cloud Function.
 The Looker/LookML, Tableau, and Cloud Function methods required more time investment to learn how to use their specific protocol and/or language.
 Google Apps Scripts uses a JavaScript derived language called Google Scripts and HTML thus coding the deployment functionality was with well-known familiar tools.